DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 Ezmerelda isn’t sure whether the Black Terror still lingers in Barovia.
 “I very nearly hope he does," she says, a wry smile on her lips.
 Her grip tightens around her silvered handaxe.
 “I have a gift I’d like to give him."
 # L4.
 Werewolf Den
-One hour after nightfall, the werewolf pack departs the den.
+One hour after nightfall, the majority of the werewolf pack departs the den.
 Read:

 <div class="description">
 <p>The night stirs as several large, dark shapes emerge from beneath the mountain crags.
+One among them towers above the others, its bulky body easily twice the size of theirs.</p>
-The pack turns north, then east, loping along the shoreline of Lake Baratok until its members vanish into the dark, clustered trees of the Svalich Wood.</p>
+<p>The pack turns south, then west, loping along the shoreline of Lake Baratok until its members vanish into the dark, clustered trees of the Svalich Wood.</p>
 </div>

+> [!lore]+ **Members of the Pack**
+> At the time the players first arrive at the werewolf den, the pack contains the following werewolves:
+>
+> * Kiril Stoyanovich, the pack leader, and his wife, Bianca Stoyanovich
+> * Six long-time members of the pack formerly loyal to Emil Toranescu, who now follow Kiril out of fear of him and Strahd
+> * Four werewolves infected by Kiril within the past ten weeks, who follow Kiril slavishly and who embraced the curse through cannibalizing innocent humans as he did.
+>
+> When leaving Barovia, Kiril takes only the long-time members of the pack with him to hunt, leaving his four bloodthirsty lackeys behind to supervise and protect the den.
+Kiril doesn't allow the long-time members of the pack to eat everything they hunt, and has threatened to dismember or kill them if they dare touch anything more than the scraps he leaves behind.

 As the players approach, the exterior of the den is largely as described in <span class="citation">Approaching the Den (p.
 201)</span>.
 However, add the following text to the end of that description: